fischer23/MC-testing-by-betting/README.md

 Results folder:              Contains the above mentioned .rda files and all plots shown in the paper.

+Multiple testing folder:     Contains the code for the follow up paper "Multiple testing with anytime-valid Monte-Carlo p-values".

 ### References for the real data analyses

 T. B. Berrett, Y. Wang, R. F. Barber, and R. J. Samworth.
 The conditional permutation test for independence while controlling for